-Metformin is a widely used diabetes drug, particularly used to treat type-2 diabetes.
+Metformin is a widely used diabetes drug that you can find in a pharmacy distributor, particularly used to treat type 2 diabetes.
 However, recent experiments indicate that it could also offer benefits to those with nervous system damage.

 Though no tests have been conducted on humans yet, a series of experiments, first in cultures and then on mice, indicate that the drug promotes the growth of new neurons.
 In a classic behavioral test, mice that had been treated with metformin were able to form new memories faster than those mice who had been treated with a control substance.

 Freda Miller, PhD, of the Hospital for Sick Children in Toronto and her colleagues, who conducted the metformin experiments, revealed that metformin could be an important aid to stem cell therapies by activating the aPKC—CBP pathway in neural stem cells, thus creating new neurons.
 Experiments in culture have been quite promising, showing that metformin promotes neurogenesis in human neural stem cells.
 In living mice, a 12-day treatment of metformin increased the number of new neurons by about 30%.